lf-araujo/mighty_make/README.md

-# Mighty Make - Standardize Document Building
+# Mighty Make - Standardized Document Building

 Mighty make is a building system to large projects that uses pandoc.
 It can help producing from letters to entire thesis and books.